Topological quantum field theories from Hecke algebras: Hecke topological quantum field theory

-\begin{prop} The tensor $c_q$ does not depend on the diagonal of the quadrilateral along which one does the gluing. \end{prop}

-\begin{proof} The associativity of the product in the Hecke algebra and more precisely \Cref{Eq:invunderflip} implies that:

-which amounts to say that the tensor corresponding to the quadrilateral on the right of \Cref{Fig:gluing} can equivalently be obtained by gluing the two triangles defined by the choice of one diagonal or the other. \end{proof}
+It is clear that the gluing does not depend on the orientation of the edge (since the isomorphism $i$ can be used to change this orientation).
+Since our redefinition is a linear extention of the construction of \Cref{Sec:invpuncsur}, the gluing does not depend on which diagonal of the quadrilateral we choose (by \Cref{Thm:trianginv}).

-One can glue arbitrary ciliated surfaces together along edges in the same way, with obvious generalizations of \Cref{Eq:changeoforien} and of \Cref{Eq:changeofdiag}.
+One can glue arbitrary ciliated surfaces together along edges in the same way.
 Since any ciliated surface of our interest admits a triangulation, it is assigned a tensor invariant by gluing the invariants corresponding to the faces of its triangulation.
-This tensor does not depend on the triangulation since any two triangulations can be related by a finite sequence of flips and thanks to \Cref{Eq:changeofdiag}, hence it is a topological invariant of the ciliated surface.
+This tensor does not depend on the triangulation since any two triangulations can be related by a finite sequence of flips, hence it is a topological invariant of the ciliated surface.